emiliaajax/emoji-provider/README.md

 ```

 ### getEmojisAndTagsByCategory(...categories)
-Returns an object array with emojis and tags.
+Returns an object array with emojis and tags of chosen categories.

 Allowed input string arguments:
 * activity